-The research for this paper is part of the W4RA, Web Alliance for Regreening in Africa 16.
+The research for this paper is part of W4RA, Web alliance for Regreening in Africa(http://w4ra.org).
 It was partially financed by the International Press Institute, by the EU through the FP7 programme and by the Vrije Universiteit Amsterdam.
-The authors thank Victor de Boer, Chris van Aart, Wendelien Tuyp, Amadou Tangara, Stéphane Boyera, Mary Allen, Nana Baah Gyan, Adama Tessougué,
+The present paper is a shortened and revised version of a book chapter to appear in Yuval Cohen and Shai Rozenes (Eds.): Strategic Alliances and Value Co-Creation in the Service Industry, IGI-Global, 2016.
+The authors thank Victor de Boer, Chris van Aart, Wendelien Tuyp, Amadou Tangara, Stéphane Boyera, Mary Allen, Nana Baah Gyan, Adama Tessougué, Max Froumentin, Aman Grewal, Radio Sikidolo in Konobougou, Radio ORTM Ségou, Radio Seno in Bankass and Radio Moutian in Tominian, SBC4D and 2CoolMonkeys BV for their great contribution to this research project.